 Easy Decision Maker

 The best thing about going with tone on tone design for your room?
 It makes decorating a lot easier because you only have to answer one question: does this colour go?
 No longer will you have to worry if the yellow in the carpet clashes with the blue in the drapes.
-By decorating a room in the same colour throughout, all of your pieces will go together in a much more cohesive way.
+Decorating in the same colour throughout ensures all of your pieces will go together cohesively.

 What are your thoughts on using tone on tone design in your home?
 Have you done it or would you?
 Share your thoughts with us in the comments below.
 When you’re ready to incorporate tone on tone into your home, get started on HomeStars.